abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 There were great philosophical debates and conflicts about this.
 In a more modern setting, well, pick your view of choice.

-There is a discourse in which Ānanda goes into a wanderer’s park around Rajagaha and goes to a hot springs.
+There is a discourse (A 10.96) in which Ānanda goes into a wanderer’s park around Rājagaha and goes to a hot springs.
 He meets a wanderer, who immediately starts questioning him:

 > “What teacher do you follow?”
 >